 Welcome to the Clinical School Office (Level 4 of the Clinical School)

-The Clinical School Office exists to provide central administrative services to the Head of the School (Professor Patrick Maxwell, Regius Professor of Physic), the Clinical Dean (Dr Diana Wood) and her team, and the Academic Departments and Institutes of the School.
-The Clinical School Secretary, Dr Caroline Edmonds, is overall head of administration for the School.
-The School Office is organised into three Divisions, complemented by the Research Office Clinical School team and the HR division Clinical School team:
+The Clinical School Office exists to provide central administrative services to the Head of the School (Professor Patrick Maxwell, Regius Professor of Physic), the Clinical Dean (Professor Paul Wilkinson) and his team, and the Academic Departments and Institutes of the School.
+The Secretary of the School, Dr Caroline Edmonds, is overall head of administration for the School.
+The School Office is organised into three Divisions, complemented by the Research Office Clinical School team and the Clinical School HR team:

 - The Education Division has responsibility for undergraduate clinical medical education, and for graduate affairs.
 (Headed by Dr Litsa Biggs).

-- The Resources Division has responsibility for management of the School’s Finances (Headed by Mr Robin Uttin)
+- The Finance Division has responsibility for management of the School’s Finances (Headed by Robin Uttin)

-- The Research Office has responsibility for management of the School’s research grants and contracts (Headed by Dr Jo Martindale)
+- The Research Office has responsibility for management of the School’s research grants and contracts (Headed by Lyndon Bridgewater)

-- The HR Team has responsibility for human resources at the Clinical School (Headed by Caroline Newman)
+- The HR Team has responsibility for human resources at the Clinical School (Headed by Michelle Jones)